Jratanya/why-test-conversational-ai/FRAMEWORK.md

 A technically correct answer can still create a governance problem if it is:

-- given to the wrong question;
+- given in response to the wrong question;
 - given at the wrong point in the customer journey;
 - supported by the wrong regulatory justification; or
 - delivered without an appropriate escalation path.

-The WHY?
-Test is therefore not just a test of the AI.
+## Disclaimer

-**It is a test of the controls around the AI.**
+These are the author's own views and are not affiliated with any individual or company.